immuni-app/immuni-documentation/Technology Description.md

 These are some of the most pressing points on which we are working:

 - **Dummy traffic.** We would like to minimise the information that an attacker could gain by analysing network traffic.
-We are finalising decisions on dummy uploads.
+We are finalising the development of dummy traffic.
-- **Analytics integrity.** We are trying to collect the necessary Epidemiological Infos and Technical Infos while preserving user privacy to the maximum possible extent.
-However, performing such collection without asking the user to authenticate (e.g., by verifying a phone number or email address) and without using any user or device identifier makes it harder to prevent attackers from polluting the data with fake uploads.
-We have a promising solution under development that we expect to work for a significant portion of devices.
+- **Analytics integrity.** We are trying to collect the necessary Operational Info while preserving user privacy to the maximum possible extent.
+However, performing such collection without asking the user to authenticate (e.g., by verifying a phone number or email address) and without using any user identifier or device identifier makes it harder to prevent attackers from polluting the data with fake uploads.
+We devised a promising solution that we expect to work for a significant portion of devices.
+Documentation and development are underway.
-- **Data retention, retrieval, and erasure.** We are finalising the specifics of these important policies.